cjanani/WWCode_100daysofcode_Pythonchallenge/README.md

 Day 3
 Python code using division operartion.

+16 Jan
 Day 4
 Python code using loops to find square of all the numbers until the given number.

+17 Jan
+Day 5
+Python code using functions to find whether given year is leap or not.